EmilioOlivastri/IPC/README.md

 ## How to use

-1. Select your favorite dataset pose graph optimization from [here](https://lucacarlone.mit.edu/datasets/).
-The dataset has to be in g2o format, some of them may need conversion.
+1. Select your favorite dataset pose graph optimization from [here](https://drive.google.com/drive/folders/1bMYu5dSELykgortOJl90zLbYxSAJXZP1?usp=sharing).
+The dataset has to be in g2o format, if you download them from [here](https://lucacarlone.mit.edu/datasets/) some of them may need conversion.

 2. Generate the ground truth file from that dataset using [SE-Sync](https://github.com/david-m-rosen/SE-Sync).
 Generate in such a way that the output is a text file that lists the poses of the trajectory in the following format (x, y, theta)